What is motor trade insurance?

 Who can get a motor trade policy?

-At Road Runner we can offer motor trade insurance cover for those aged 23 and above, so if you are looking to include drivers below the age of 25, look no further.
+At Road Runner, we can offer motor trade insurance cover for those aged 23 and above.
+So if you’re looking for traders’ insurance for under 25s, look no further.

-Those that can get a motor trade policy include:
+We can offer a motor trade policy to:

 2. Those actively operating a motor trade business for profit or income